The Book and The Cover

-According to one US study 95% of employers said a jobseeker's personal appearance affected their opinion of that applicants' suitability for the job.
+According to one US study, 95% of employers said a jobseeker’s personal appearance affected their opinion of the applicants’ suitability for the job.

 A whopping 91% said they believed dress and grooming reflected the applicant’s attitude towards the company and 61% said it had an effect on subsequent promotions.

-So, it seems that sending your sharp suit to the dry cleaners, taking an iron to your shirts and thoroughly polishing shoes will win out on any day.
-I'm a firm believer that what you wear on the outside reflects your personality and aims.
+So, it seems that sending your sharp suit to the dry cleaners, taking iron to your shirts, and thoroughly polishing shoes will win out on any day.
+I’m a firm believer that what you wear on the outside reflects your personality and aims.

-So if put in the effort when dressing for that job interview, your future employer will see that the effort and execution is a reflection of dedication to high quality work.
+So if put in the effort when dressing for that job interview, your future employer will see that the effort and execution are a reflection of dedication to high-quality work.